Skip to content

 WHERE created_when < '2009-01-01';

-Another solution is to lock the whole table, there should be no deadlocks then, but again all other queries would wait and all applications would wait and there would be a phone from the management soon… and we don’t like it.
+Another solution is to lock the whole table, there should be no deadlocks then, but again all other queries will wait, and all applications will wait.

 Usually such a change can be made in small parts.
 Let’s say using 100 adverts at a time.
 The simplest query would look like this: